How to Convert Your GPA to a 4.0 Scale (Calculator)

-In a previous post we showed you how to calculate your GPA.
+In a previous post, we showed you how to calculate your GPA and provided a free calculator.
 Now, let’s take it a step further and convert your GPA to a 4.0 scale.
-Keep reading to find out how.
+Use our free converter below to get your GPA converted in any scale.
+Then, keep reading to learn what this means.

 What is a 4.0 GPA Scale?